Skip to main content

 As a couple walking the fine line between consumers and providers, they understand the challenges and confines of working through systems to achieve the right outcome.
 The confines are not limited to what a person can achieve but include invisible and unspoken boundaries from family, providers and society that prevent personal and social growth.

-Aaron is a visionary driver who loves the hands-on approach, while Lois is a detail and implementer person who enjoys the planning and execution of a good event.
-Together they are focused on what it means to have a normal life within the confines of an individual's abilities in that present moment.
+Aaron is a visionary driver who loves the hands-on approach, while Lois is a detail-oriented and implementer person who enjoys the planning and execution of a good event.
+Together, they are focused on what it means to have a normal life within the confines of an individual's abilities in that present moment.
 As advocates for their son and community participation, they bring InterlockNZ a wealth of knowledge and practical experiences that will assist Interlock in delivering an ongoing program that continues to provide opportunities for growth, not just for the person identified with a disability but also for their families, caregivers, and community.

 Colin Pierce

-It’s these skills that created many fundraising events for Child Cancer and Look Good Feel Better and through his guidance and management gained community support to sponsor young adults to attend Outward Bound.
+It’s these skills that created many fundraising events for Child Cancer and Look Good Feel Better, and through his guidance and management, gained community support to sponsor young adults to attend Outward Bound.

 Colin is now committed to bringing these skills to develop and manage relationships with the Cambridge community.